 Property maintenance is work carried out to keep your home in good condition.
 It is important to keep our houses safe and secure, and to extend life expectancy.
-Territory Housing manage different types of maintenance - routine, urgent and immediate.
+Department of Housing manage different types of maintenance - routine, urgent and immediate.

 You need to report all repairs and maintenance immediately – Maintenance and emergency contacts.
-When you call, Territory Housing will ask you questions so Territory Housing can determine if the maintenance need is immediate, urgent or routine.
+When you call, Department of Housing will ask you questions so Department of Housing can determine if the maintenance need is immediate, urgent or routine.
 Please refer to the Maintenance manual.
 You will also have been given a copy of this manual at the beginning of your tenancy.

 The maintenance manual outlines common maintenance issues, their exact location, remedies and possible response times for repair.

-If work is required Territory Housing will issue a work order to a contractor and let you know approximately when it will be fixed.
+If work is required Department of Housing will issue a work order to a contractor and let you know approximately when it will be fixed.
 Repairs that relate to your health, safety or the security of your home will be fixed as first priority.

-If your Territory Housing rental home is in need of maintenance, you can contact or call your local Territory Housing office.
+If your Department of Housing rental home is in need of maintenance, you can contact or call your local Service Centre.